 The Aging Organ

 In 1901, the organ was overhauled and repairs were made, as needed.

-In 1922 during renovation of Music Hall, the great organ was reconstructed - only the case remained.
+In the early 1920s, during renovation of Music Hall, the great organ was reconstructed by the Austin Organ Company.
+Of the original unit, only the case remained.

 By the late 1960s, the organ was in sad shape.
 The Music Hall Association looked at repairing it, but the cost was far more than replacing it with a more modern instrument.